AlmaDSF/task-list-front-end/project-docs/wave-01.md

     - How would the code change without this helper function?

 6. What component is `TASKS` passed to in `App`?
+    - TASKS is a list of objects, which each object is a task with an id, tittle, is complete.

     - How does the component pass `TASKS`?
+        - Task is passed with an import Task from './Task';
     - What element is the component wrapped in?

 The suggestions above should give you a strong foundation for working with Task List Front End.
 As time allows, follow your curiosity to explore more of the code and features.